falconswoosh/intrWk3-pingPong/README.md

 ## Description

-This website is our second project for the Introduction to Programming.
-To assist the potential student, this site asks that the user respond to a series of questions or preferences and based on their input, the site will respond with suggested Epicodus tracks for consideration.
+This website is our third project for the Introduction to Programming.
+The site asks the user to input a number and outputs interesting results.

 ## Setup/Installation Requirements

-* You may view this project at: https://github.com/falconswoosh/intrWk3-pingPong
+* You may view this project at: https://falconswoosh.github.io/intrWk3-pingPong/
 * This project may be cloned from:  https://github.com/falconswoosh/intrWk3-pingPong.git
 * Clone to your local system
-* Open the project folder "intrWk2-pingPong"
+* Open the project folder "intrWk3-pingPong"
 * Open the index.html in your browser to execute its contents
 * You may use your editor-of-choice to edit and modify it.
     * For example, if your editor is [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/), issue the following in your bash: